Glubb/CumLounge/README.md

 From within the bot, you can access a prettified version of the changelog file with the `/changelog` command.
 It lists the changes of the past three releases by default.

 ## Setup
+### Requirements
+Make sure you match the system requirements to use this bot framework:
+* Linux or Windows* operating system
+* Python 3 with PIP
+* Bot token from BotFather

+*) Windows OS support is still in beta.
+It should generally work as long as tripcodes are not used.

+### Linux setup
+Enter the following commands to set up the bot environent:
 ```
 $ pip3 install -r requirements.txt
 $ cp config.yaml.example config.yaml